YBHwang/clova-developer-guide/en-KR/CIC/References/CIC_API.md

 </code></pre>

 ### Multipart messages {#MultipartMessage}
-The client sends [events](#Event) to CIC as multipart messages over the HTTP/2 protocol.
+The client sends [event messages](#Event) to CIC as multipart messages over the HTTP/2 protocol.

 ![](/CIC/Resources/Images/HTTP2_Structure.png)

 Suppose you are sending a user voice request to CIC.
-You need to send the [SpeechRecognizer.Recognize](/CIC/References/CICInterface/SpeechRecognizer.md#Recognize) event to CIC, along with the audio recording, as a multipart message.
-To compose a multipart message for your event: set the `Content-Type` to `multipart/form-data`, fill in the first message part with the event information in JSON, then fill in the second message part with binary data containing the voice recording of the user.
+You need to send the [SpeechRecognizer.Recognize](/CIC/References/CICInterface/SpeechRecognizer.md#Recognize) event message to CIC, along with the audio recording, as a multipart message.
+To compose a multipart message for your event message: set the `Content-Type` to `multipart/form-data`, fill in the first message part with the event message information in JSON, then fill in the second message part with binary data containing the voice recording of the user.

 Specify a delimiter in the `boundary` field to distinguish message blocks.
 When a delimiter is used between message blocks, insert a double hyphen (--) on the left of delimiter.
 After the last message block, insert a double hyphen (--) on both sides of the delimiter.
 Make sure the delimiters are not contained inside a message part.

-The following is a general example of a user request (event) to CIC as a multipart message.
+The following is a general example of a user request (event message) to CIC as a multipart message.

 {% raw %}
 ```